nixworks/public/news/2011/08/30/README.md

 ##### Libya
 ### [The Libyan National Transitional Council gives an ultimatum to supporters of Muammar Gaddafi in Sirte to surrender by the end of Eid ul-Fitr on Saturday. ](/news/2011/08/30/the-libyan-national-transitional-council-gives-an-ultimatum-to-supporters-of-muammar-gaddafi-in-sirte-to-surrender-by-the-end-of-eid-ul-fitr.md)
-_Context: Eid ul-Fitr, Libya, Muammar Gaddafi, Sirte, National Transitional Council_
+_Context: Libya, Sirte, Eid ul-Fitr, National Transitional Council, Muammar Gaddafi_

 ##### Muslim
 ### [Muslims celebrate Eid ul-Fitr marking the end of Ramadan, the month of fasting.
 In Indonesia, however, the government rules that the end of Ramadan should be delayed one day. ](/news/2011/08/30/muslims-celebrate-eid-ul-fitr-marking-the-end-of-ramadan-the-month-of-fasting-in-indonesia-however-the-government-rules-that-the-end-of.md)